JSMike/Material2-Survey/README.md

 # Material2-Survey by Mike Cebrian

-This app requires Node.js 0.10.x or greater and MySQL Server.
+This app requires Node.js +0.10.x, npm +3.x, and MySQL Server.

 To install: